-The undersigned states that he has duly executed the attached Application for and on behalf of BlackRock Kelso Capital Corporation; that he is the Chief Executive Officer of such company; and that all action by stockholders, directors, and other bodies necessary to authorize the undersigned to execute and file such instrument has been taken.
+The undersigned states that he has duly executed the attached Application for and on behalf of BlackRock Kelso Capital Corporation and BlackRock Kelso Capital Advisors LLC; that he is the Chief Executive Officer of BlackRock Kelso Capital Corporation and the Chief Executive Officer of BlackRock Kelso Capital Advisors LLC; and that all action by stockholders, directors, and other bodies necessary to authorize the undersigned to execute and file such instrument has been taken.
 The undersigned further states that he is familiar with such instrument, and the contents thereof, and that the facts therein set forth are true to the best of his knowledge, information and belief.

-/s/ James R. Maher

-Name: James R. Maher
+/s/ James R. Maher Name: James R. Maher